 Recent times has been really tough for the whole world.
 Same time previous year problems for everyone in the world were very different.
 Countries were tackling problems like terrorism, war and whatnot.
 But everything changed in the blink of an eye.
 Nightmares turned into reality when a germ rattled the whole world.
 People lost their job, revenues plummeted, most businesses were shut, and people were forced into shelters not knowing how to compete with skyrocketing expenses.
 Roads were empty for God’s sake.
 To conclude, the year 2020 brought problems that is massacre for any country.
 Countries were wishing for a booming economy but had to face severe problems instead.

 This year’s budget was the most special one in the past century.
-People were glued to televisions waiting for finance minister to show the light from the darkness that the year 2020 has drained on people.
-People were eagerly waiting to listen to the schemes finance minister has figured to boom the drowning economy of the country.
+People were glued to televisions waiting for the finance minister to show the light from the darkness that the year 2020 has drained on people.
+People were eagerly waiting to listen to the schemes the finance minister has figured to boom the drowning economy of the country.

-Higher debt as a proportion to the GDP means slow growth and shrinking in revenue of the government resulting in debt servicing becoming a huge expenditure.
+Higher debt as a proportion to the GDP means slow growth and a shrinking in revenue of the government resulting in debt servicing becoming a huge expenditure.
 That means very less in being spent on infrastructure and jobs.
-According to a report of World Bank, when public debt is 64%, any point increase in that goes on to cost 0.02 % points in annual growth.
+According to a report of the World Bank, when public debt is 64%, any point increase in that goes on to cost 0.02 % points in annual growth.

-That is why all eyes were on Sitharaman today, whether she will guide India to a better tomorrow, everyone was glued to television to hear the strategies of the government for the web of problems India is in right now.
+That is why all eyes were on Sitharaman today, whether she will guide India to a better tomorrow, everyone was glued to the television to hear the strategies of the government for the web of problems India is in right now.

 Kick for Start-ups